Privatix/dappctrl/README.md

 * Install [Golang](https://golang.org/doc/install):

-  * Make sure that installed `go/bin` directory is added to `$PATH`.
-It location depends on OS and may be:
+  * Make sure that installed `go/bin` directory is have been added to `$PATH`.
+The directory location depends on OS and may be:
     * `/usr/local/go/bin`
     * `$HOME/go/bin`
     * `/usr/bin/go`